What you need to know

 Once your steering committee has signed-off the course, it is time to prepare the course accreditation submission.

-Use this template as the basis for your course document:
+Use the VRQA Course accreditation template as the basis for your course document.

 The course document is the legally recognised specification for the course.
 It details how the course complies with the Australian Quality Training Framework (AQTF) Standards for Accredited Courses and describes other essential information.

 There are three sections of the document to complete, plus supporting documentation.

 When working on your course document, make sure that:

 - the font used is consistent and easy-to-read (11 pt or larger)